samora-j/chapterday190919/README.md

 # chapterday190919
-Stuff o send you off and a way to bring you back home
+Stuff to send you off and a way to bring you back home